okaysubs/snw-tools/README.md

 * `evtres.py`: Perform character analysis on scripts for font purposes.
 * `encvis.py` and `evis.py`: Parse and visualize the script structure in EV files.
 * `evisscan.py`: Scan EV file script structure for certain commands.

+## Other things

+The `prxpatch` directory contains a PSP kernel module (.prx file) to impose upon the game and force the system OSD to display things in English instead of Japanese.
+It was based off [Codestation's prxpatch](https://github.com/codestation/prxpatch), essentially only stripping the more elaborate patching done there and adjusting it for Sora no Woto.

+Sadly, it doesn't work, but it shouldn't take much effort to get working.
+We ultimately deemed it not worth the effort, especially considering it has to be installed to a memory stick, which would be yet another stage for the patcher.
+In addition, the relatively simple changes it was stripped down to would be better served by just a patch to the main game binary.

 ## Making a patch